kayshinonome/kay-repo/README.md

 # Kay-Repo

-This is a gentoo repo for some ebuilds I couldn't find anywhere else.
+This is a gentoo overlay for some ebuilds I couldn't find anywhere else.

+The most important one is zerotier, which I use constantly

 ## Adding: